Budget – definition and meaning

 The Oxford Learner’s Dictionary has the following definition of the term budget: “The money that is available to a person or an organization and a plan of how it will be spent over a period of time.”

-When the term refers to estimating revenues and expenses over a future period, we compile and re-evaluate it regularly.
-In this sense, it does not have the same meaning as forecasting.
+When the term refers to estimating revenues and expenses over a future period, we regularly compile and re-evaluate it.
+Here are three types of budget estimates:

-Surplus budgets are good news.
-They mean we predict that sales will exceed expenses.
-In other words, they mean that we forecast a profit.
+These are good news.
+They indicate that we predict revenues will exceed expenses.
+In other words, we forecast a profit.

-Deficit budgets, on the other hand, mean we expect expenses will exceed income.
+These, on the other hand, indicate that we expect expenses to exceed revenues.

-Balanced budgets mean we predict an even balance of revenue and expenses.
-In other words, we forecast that revenue and expenses will be the same.
+These indicate that we predict an even balance between revenues and expenses.
+In other words, we forecast that revenues and expenses will be equal.

 Budget for the next quarter